3ranav/Computerized-Simulation-Projectile-Motion/README.md

 Features

-Realistic Physics: Simulates projectile motion considering gravity and air resistance with adjustable drag coefficient.
+- Realistic Physics: Simulates projectile motion considering gravity and air resistance with adjustable drag coefficient.

-User-Friendly GUI:
+- User-Friendly GUI:

-Accepts user inputs such as initial velocity, launch angle, projectile mass, and drag coefficient via pop-up dialogs.
+- Accepts user inputs such as initial velocity, launch angle, projectile mass, and drag coefficient via pop-up dialogs.

-Offers an option to save the animation as a GIF.
+- Offers an option to save the animation as a GIF.

 Dynamic Animation:

-Visualizes the projectile's trajectory.
+- Visualizes the projectile's trajectory.

-Highlights key points such as the peak height and landing position.
+- Highlights key points such as the peak height and landing position.

-Interactive functionality with keyboard controls.
+- Interactive functionality with keyboard controls.

 Keyboard Controls During Animation:

-p: Pause/Play the animation.
+- p: Pause/Play the animation.

-Requirements
+Requirements:

-Python 3.x
+- Python 3.x

-Libraries:
+- Libraries:

-numpy
+- numpy

-matplotlib
+- matplotlib

-tkinter
+- tkinter

 Installation

 Clone the repository:

-git clone <repository-url>
+git clone

 Navigate to the project directory: